eddiespino/witness-aliento-blog/README.md

 # witness-aliento-blog
-Website to vote for witnesses.
+Website to vote for Hive witnesses.